xpack-dev-tools/openocd-xpack/README-RELEASE.md

 - commit the `develop` branch of `xpack/web-jekyll` GitHub repo;
   use a message like **xPack OpenOCD v0.11.0-1 released**
+- push
 - wait for the GitHub Pages build to complete
-- the preview web is https://xpack.github.io/web-preview/
+- the preview web is <https://xpack.github.io/web-preview/news/>

 ## Update package.json binaries